I’ll never forget it as long as I live. I can’t believe that I had started a church and was ready to give it up so soon.

 Over the years, there are a few things I have learned to do that have helped me navigate those seasons of dryness and the overwhelming feeling of giving up.

 One of the greatest blessings I have had in ministry are great friends who are pastors at other churches.
 They understand the demands of pastoring and leading people.
+Pastors get pastors.
 So when I am in a low spot, I often will get in touch with one of them.

 Having someone in your corner, a friend or other pastor that you can talk with is critical to making it in ministry long-term.

-For those that burnout, quit, or disqualify from ministry, pastors often say; “I wish I had invested in a community where I could be honest about what I was feeling and going through.”
+For those who burnout, quit, or disqualify from ministry, pastors often say; “I wish I had invested in a community where I could be honest about what I was feeling and going through.”
+Solitude is essential, but isolation will lead to destruction.Solitude is essential, but isolation will lead to destruction.
+Click To Tweet

 Find a pastor at church near you that you can become friends with.
 They need a friend too.
 Or talk with someone in our Facebook Group.
 Hook up with a pastor from your denomination or church network.